pytest-dev/pytest-xdist/docs/distribution.rst

 Pass a number, e.g. ``-n 8``, to specify the number of processes explicitly.

+Use ``-n 0`` to disable xdist and run all tests in the main process.

 To specify a different meaning for ``-n auto`` and ``-n logical`` for your tests, you can: